-Section 1: The SIP vs. Lumpsum Compounding Debate
+What Is The SIP vs. Lumpsum Compounding Debate?

-• **Inflation Adjustment:** Both strategies must be deflated by the expected inflation rate to project realistic purchasing power at retirement.
+• Inflation Adjustment: Both strategies absolutely need to be deflated by whatever you expect inflation to be.
+If you don't do that, your projections for purchasing power at retirement are basically fantasy.

-Section 2: Mathematical Comparison of SIP and Lumpsum Yields
+How Does Mathematical Comparison of SIP and Lumpsum Yields Work?

-For a lumpsum investment of principal $P$ compounded over $t$ years at rate $r$, the future value is:
+If you have a lumpsum investment of some principal P compounding over t years at a rate of r, figuring out the future value is straightforward:

-If the market experiences a prolonged sideways drawdown followed by a recovery, the cost-averaging mechanism of the SIP yields a significantly lower average purchase cost, outperforming the lumpsum allocation.
+If the market gets stuck in a long, boring sideways drawdown and then recovers, the SIP's cost-averaging mechanism gets you a way lower average purchase cost, letting it outperform the lumpsum play.

-Section 3: Technical Python SIP vs Lumpsum Yield Simulator
+How Does Technical Python SIP vs Lumpsum Yield Simulator Work?

-Below is a Python simulator designed to compare the nominal and inflation-adjusted future values of SIP and Lumpsum strategies:
+I threw together a Python simulator below.
+It compares both the nominal and the inflation-adjusted future values of SIP and lumpsum strategies:

 def compare_sip_vs_lumpsum(total_capital, years, expected_return, inflation_rate):